We're an affiliate

 By simply adjusting your seat (saddle) and handlebars you’ll be able to train more comfortably and work the essential muscles to cycle effectively and efficiently.

-Always adjust to your height firstly before starting your cycling or spin session.
+Always adjust to your height firstly before starting your cycling or indoor cycling session.

 Always make sure that on the downstroke of each pedal when your foot is at the furthest point away from you that your knee is always slightly bent.
 Don’t have your knee straightened and locked out as it can put strain on iliotibial band and anterior cruciate ligament.